mrjrask/desk_display_hyperpixel4/README.md

 into the archive folders.
 The service is marked `Restart=always`, so crashes or manual restarts via `systemctl restart` will trigger a fresh boot after cleanup completes.

 If the unit refuses to start, check the logs with `journalctl -u desk_display.service -b` or `systemctl status desk_display.service`.
+The `wait_and_export_display_env.sh` gate emits verbose logs showing which display backend (Wayland or X11) was selected, the `XDG_RUNTIME_DIR` it discovered, and any failures while probing DRM connectors.
+When running under X11, the gate now exports `XAUTHORITY` automatically so pygame can authenticate with the display server.

-Systemd stops when a referenced `EnvironmentFile` is missing; either create the `.env` file or use the dashed form shown above so the service can boot without it.
+Systemd stops when a referenced `EnvironmentFile` is missing; either create the `.env` file or keep the dashed form shown above so the service can boot without it.
+The dynamically generated `/run/user/%U/desk_display.env` file is produced by the gate script before every launch.

-The application now falls back to a private runtime directory under `/tmp` when `XDG_RUNTIME_DIR` is missing so SDL/pygame can start even when launched outside a login session.
-Setting the environment variable explicitly (see commented example above) restores the standard `/run/user/<uid>` path and avoids the fallback warning.

 ### Display HAT Mini controls